Kaya-Kaya/UnityTools/README.md

 - Copy the UnityTools folder into your Unity project

 # SmoothLine
-Renders a smooth line that trails behind a target (the mouse by default).
+Renders a smooth line that trails behind a target.

+Target: The transform to target (will default to mouse if left empty).

+Vertex Count: The number of vertices in the line.

+Speed: How fast the line should trail.